 A chemotherapy regimen (schedule) usually consists of a specific number of cycles given over a set period of time.
 A patient may receive one drug at a time or combinations of different drugs at the same time.
 Chemotherapy used to treat eosinophilic leukemia includes:

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away once treatment is finished.

 Surgery to remove the spleen, which also makes white blood cells, is called a splenectomy.
 This operation may be recommended for some patients.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
-Learn more about surgery .
+Learn more about the basics of surgery .

 Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the leukemia.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
-Recombinant interferon alpha (Alferon, Intron A, Roferon-A) is a biologic therapy that is occasionally used to treat eosinophilic leukemia.
-Learn more about immunotherapy .
+Recombinant interferon alpha (Alferon, Intron A, Infergen, Roferon-A) is a biologic therapy that is occasionally used to treat eosinophilic leukemia.
+Learn more about the basics of immunotherapy .